Move from resistance to collaboration in renewable energy projects.

 into a “supported shared purpose”.

-Peer-reviewed research answers some of the FAQ related to earning local support for renewable projects.
+Peer-reviewed research answers some of the FAQ about earning local support for renewable projects.

 Download for free